donejs/donejs/tutorials/getstarted/getstarted.md

 JavaScriptMVC is comprised of 4 sub projects:

   - [canjs CanJS] - A client side MVC framework
+  - [jquerypp jQuery++] - A collection of useful DOM helpers and special events for jQuery
-  - [stealjs StealJS] - A code manager : dependency management, code cleaning, building, etc.
+  - [stealjs StealJS] - A code manager: dependency management, code cleaning, building, etc.
-  - [DocumentJS] - A documentation engine
+  - [documentjs DocumentJS] - A documentation engine
-  - [FuncUnit] - A web testing framework
+  - [funcunit FuncUnit] - A web testing framework

 ### Plugins

 Sub-projects are futher broken down into plugins.
 Just [steal] the ones you need.
 Plugins load their own dependencies and won't load duplicate files.
 It looks like:

     steal('can/model',